Can Extended Water Fasting Heal Lyme Disease?

 Inflammation is an essential part of the process when fighting infection.
 The problem arises when inflammatory signalling never fully switches off.

 Fasting significantly reduces inflammatory mediators and improves immune regulation.
-Lower levels of chronic inflammation improvements pain, brain fog, fatigue, and the overall sense of vitality we so desperately miss from our old selves.
+Lower levels of chronic inflammation significantly improves pain, brain fog, fatigue, and the overall sense of vitality we so desperately miss from our old selves.

 Supporting Immune Balance

-Rather than simply "boosting" the immune system, fasting appears to help regulate it.
+Rather than "boosting" the immune system to help combat foreign bacteria alone, fasting appears to help regulate it.

 The immune system is complex.
 In chronic illness it can become simultaneously overactive in some pathways and underactive in others.
 Periods of fasting followed by nourishing refeeding renews immune cell populations and improves immune balance.